Council Approved Dropped Kerb Contractors

 • The slope from your property to the road must not be too steep.

-• Lastly, you as the homeowner must agree to the kerb being dropped; for instance, a renter can not apply on their landlord’s behalf.
+• Lastly, you as the property owner must agree to the kerb being dropped; for instance, a renter can not apply on their landlord’s behalf.

 We Install Driveways Too!